Teaching Your Child To Recognize Needs vs. Wants

 Lead by example

-Leading by example is one of the most powerful ways to teach your children about financial responsibility.
+Leading by example is one of the most powerful ways to teach you children about financial responsibility.
 Show them how you prioritize needs over wants and how you set limits on your own spending.
 This will help them see that financial responsibility is a lifelong process and that it is never too late to start.